AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+After finding specific persons, you can list all your contacts again with the `list` command.

 Format: `list`

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+You can quickly delete all your contacts with the `clear` command.

 Format: `clear`

+{: .warning }
+> There is no way to undo clearing all your contacts, so be careful!

 ### Exiting the program : `exit`

-Exits the program.
+You can exit the NUSMates app by using the `exit` command.

 Format: `exit`

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+You can return to this user guide for help on using NUSMates by using the `help` command.

 |          ![help message](images/helpCommand.png)          |
 |:---------------------------------------------------------:|